team-telnyx/libcluster_consul/README.md

         # node name (before the @ part.
 If not specified, it will assume
         # the same name as the current running node.
         node_basename: "app_name"

+        # Which consul response key should be considered as node
+        # hostname (after the @ part).
+Accepted values: :ip
+        # or :node_name.
+Default :ip.
+        host_key: :ip
       ]]]
 ```